CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** The General Services Administration (GSA) oversees the business of the U.S. Federal Government.

-Some names are more recognizable when they are abbreviated, as with IBM, and FBI.
+Some names are more recognizable when they are abbreviated, as with IBM and FBI.

 In such instances, the acronym is always acceptable and you don’t need to spell out the full name at first use.

-#### If possible, use a shortened version of the name, and not the acronym, in your second reference
+#### If possible, use a shortened version of the name, and not the acronym, in your second reference.
 Use a shortened name instead of an acronym when making a second reference to something with a long title.
 Readers can understand a shortened name without having to think about the first reference.
 This also helps prevent confusion between identical or similar acronyms.

 * **Example:** Use Parks & Rec. instead of PPR.